 A typical mobile home skirting package will consist of some combination of:

-• skirting panels (which cover the vertical space between the ground and trailer floor)
+- Skirting panels : covers the vertical space between the ground and trailer floor)

-It is important to acquire all the skirting you need in a single purchase, as slight variations in manufacturing conditions or the future availability of supplies could throw off your entire project.
-In fact, it’s recommended you buy a little more than you need, to give yourself some margin for error.
+It is important to acquire all the mobile home skirting you need in a single purchase, as slight variations in manufacturing conditions or the future availability of supplies could throw off your entire project.
+It's recommended you buy a little more than you need, to give yourself some margin for error.

 To calculate how much skirting you need, add together the two widths and lengths of your home, plus the three sides of any porches or decks that may be jutting out from the trailer.
 Next, determine the average height of your home by taking measurements between the bottom of the trailer and the ground at each of the corners and at the middle of each of the longer sides.
 Divide the sum of those measurements by six.